Michael Farmer, Baron Farmer: Business career

-Farmer started working at eighteen.
-He began as a difference account clerk and messenger in AJ Strauss, a London Metal Exchange member firm at which his father had worked, earning eight pounds a week.
+Farmer started working at 18.
+He began as a difference account clerk and messenger at AJ Strauss, a London Metal Exchange member firm at which his father had worked, earning eight pounds a week.
 He spent most of his career in the City of London, involved in the trading of base metals, especially copper.
-He was a protégé of top metal trader Manfred Kopelman.
+He was a protégé of metal trader Manfred Kopelman.

-In 1974, at 30 years of age he was named a managing director of Cerro Metals Ltd. in London, a position he held until 1983.
-In 1983 he joined Anglo Chemical, which was part of Philipp Brothers/Salomon Brothers -- now Phibro, the commodities trading unit of Citigroup Inc., as head of its global base metal trading until 1989.

-He left it in 1989 to form the Metal & Commodity Company Ltd trading company, a subsidiary of German metal trader Metallgesellschaft AG, which became the world’s largest trader in physical copper and nickel, and he was its CEO from 1989-2000.
+In 1974, at 30 years of age, he was named a managing director of Cerro Metals Ltd in London, a position he held until 1983.
+In 1983 he joined Anglo Chemical, which was part of Philipp Brothers/Salomon Brothers (now Phibro), the commodities trading unit of Citigroup Inc., as head of its global base metal trading until 1989.
+He left in 1989 to form the Metal & Commodity Company Ltd trading company, a subsidiary of German metal trader Metallgesellschaft AG, which became the world’s largest trader in physical copper and nickel, and was its CEO from 1989 to 2000.
 In 1999 the company went public as it was floated on the London Stock Exchange under the title MG Plc with Farmer as its co-CEO; it was the first metals trader to be listed on the exchange.
-In 2000 he sold it to trading company Enron for $448 million, and Enron renamed it Enron Metals (in 2002, Enron sold the firm, which is now called Sempra Metals, and based in London).
+In 2000 he sold it to the trading company Enron for $448 million.
+Enron renamed it Enron Metals (in 2002, Enron sold the firm, which is now called Sempra Metals and is based in London).
 Farmer then took two years off to study the Bible.

 In 2005 he was a founding partner of the Red Kite Group of hedge funds, which provides mine finance and futures investment opportunities for funds.
 In 2013, the firm returned over 50 percent on its metals fund.
 In 2022 his net worth was estimated at £150 million.

 Political career

-Farmer was the co-Treasurer of the Conservative Party from 2011-15.
-From 2012-22, he gave at least £6m to the Conservatives.
+Farmer was the co-treasurer of the Conservative Party from 2011 to 2015.
+From 2012 to 2022, he gave at least £6m to the Conservatives.
 He is a former Chairman of the Conservative Foundation.

 On 5 September 2014, Farmer was created a life peer as Baron Farmer, of Bishopsgate in the City of London and in the House of Lords joined the Conservative benches.
 His maiden speech was about women's homelessness, domestic violence, and social exclusion.
 He cycles from his office to the House of Lords.

 The frequency of Farmer's speaking appearances, voting record, and tabling of written questions is above average in the House of Lords.